 - Burano – popular destination, famous for its colourful painted houses

-- Lazzaretto Nuovo – tours on weekends by appointment, this was also one of islands used for quarantine during outbreaks
+- Lazzaretto Nuovo – tours on weekends by appointment, this was also one of the islands used for quarantine during outbreaks

 - Le Vignole – wilder and more agricultural island with few visitors

-- Lido (di Venezia) – known as home of the Venice International Film Festival and a long sandy beachfront
+- Lido (di Venezia) – known as the home of the Venice International Film Festival and a long sandy beachfront

 - Mazzorbo – a sleepy rural island connected to Burano by a bridge